I-81 Tier 2 NEPA Environmental Study

 Citizen Information Meetings

-VDOT will hold a citizen information meeting to gather public input on an environmental study being conducted for the section of I-81 between exit 118 (Christiansburg) and exit 150 (Botetourt County).
-The meeting is scheduled for Wednesday, June 26 from 5 p.m. until 7 p.m. at Lord Botetourt High School, 1435 Roanoke Road, in Daleville.
+VDOT held a citizen information meeting to gather public input on an environmental study being conducted for the section of I-81 between exit 118 (Christiansburg) and exit 150 (Botetourt County).
+The meeting was held Wednesday, June 26, in Daleville.

 VDOT held two citizen information meetings for the Tier 2 Environmental Assessment of the I-81 Corridor Improvement Study in early February in Christiansburg and Salem.
 Based on traffic data, the study has been extended north an additional seven miles to exit 150 (Route 220) in Botetourt County.
 The original section of I-81 included in the study was between exit 118 (Christiansburg) and exit 143 (Roanoke).

-The meeting is being held to provide an opportunity for citizens and organizations to give VDOT comments or suggestions on the proposed project and the scope of issues to be addressed in the environmental study.
-The meeting will be held in an open-house format with no formal presentation given.
-VDOT representatives will be present to discuss the study and to answer questions.
+The meetings were held to provide an opportunity for citizens and organizations to give VDOT comments or suggestions on the proposed project and the scope of issues to be addressed in the environmental study.

 - Display Boards (PDF, 3.3 MB)